Freedom suit: St. Louis, Missouri courts

 Missouri was the "Gateway to the West" and a slave state, but it was bordered by free states, including Illinois.
 In addition, it was a center for military personnel who were traveling to assignments in free territories, such as in the current state of Minnesota, and who resettled in Missouri.
 The St. Louis circuit court heard hundreds of freedom suits.
 St. Louis developed its own network of people who supported slaves seeking freedom.
 Prominent attorneys were among those appointed as counsel by the court to argue for slaves seeking freedom.
 In 1824, the Missouri courts established the precedent known as "once free, always free", accommodating free states and territories that had established this principle, and freeing slaves in Missouri based on their having been held by their masters illegally in such free states or territories.
 This precedent was observed for decades until 1852 and the Dred Scott v.
 Sandford decision, which ruled that Scott should have filed for freedom while in a free state and before returning to Missouri.

 A large corpus of freedom suits are available to researchers today in St. Louis and online.
-Some 301 files dating from 1814–1860 are among St. Louis Circuit Court Records discovered in the 1990s.
+Some 301 files dating from 1814 to 1860 are among St. Louis Circuit Court Records discovered in the 1990s.
 The bulk of these suits were filed between 1820 and 1850.
 They are also available for study online.
 These records show that within Missouri, jurors often decided in favor of the enslaved.
 Freedom suit plaintiffs gained freedom in 37 percent of the cases filed in the St. Louis circuit court.

 The first freedom suit in St. Louis was filed in 1805 by Marguerite Scypion, an African-Natchez woman.
 Scypion asserted that she was free because her mother, Marie-Jean Scypion, was Natchez, and the Spanish had ended Indian slavery in 1769.
 The case dragged on in the courts for decades.
 After an earlier ruling in her favor was overturned on appeal, Marguerite Scypion sued again in 1826.
 This suit named her then master, Jean Pierre Chouteau, as the defendant.
 He headed one of the most prominent fur trading families in the city.
 By her persistence, Scypion gained freedom for herself and all her mother's descendants in a trial settled by verdict in 1836.
 This decision was upheld by the US Supreme Court.